Skip to main content

 Two things distinguish Dulwich end-of-tenancy work from other boroughs.
 First, the Dulwich Estate scheme can affect what colours are acceptable on external doors and front elevations, and the Estate has views on the visual character of the area.
 We use neutral, traditional colours on external woodwork as standard for Dulwich properties.
 Second, many Dulwich rentals are in conversion flats within larger Victorian villas, and the original features (cornicing, ceiling roses, picture rails, deep skirtings) need careful cutting-in to preserve.
 We use proper brush technique on these features rather than masking and rolling.
 Slower, but the finish is significantly better.

-The standard SE21/SE22 end-of-tenancy job runs on a four-step process.
-Step one is the survey, scheduled when the tenant gives notice.
-We assess the condition of every room, the woodwork, the ceilings, and any tenant damage that needs separate quoting.
-Dulwich properties often have original features (cornicing, ceiling roses, fireplaces) that need careful protection during the work, and we note these at the survey.
-Step two is the schedule.
-Standard turnaround for a Dulwich 2-bed flat is 4-5 working days, slightly longer than the SE19 or SE20 norm because the higher specification (proper cutting-in around features, premium woodwork system, longer drying times for water-based satinwood on period timber) takes more time.
-Express turnarounds are available at weekend rates.
-Step three is the work.
-Two painters arrive with paint, tools, and a clear brief.
-Walls in trade matt emulsion (Dulux Trade Diamond Matt is our default for Dulwich rentals: scuff-resistant and washable), ceilings in trade brilliant white, woodwork in water-based satinwood.
+We survey when the tenant gives notice, assessing every room, the woodwork, the ceilings, and any damage that needs a separate quote.
+Dulwich properties often have cornicing, ceiling roses, and fireplaces that need careful protection.
+We note these at the survey.
+Standard turnaround for a Dulwich 2-bed flat is 4 to 5 working days.
+Walls go on in trade matt emulsion (Dulux Trade Diamond Matt is our default for SE21 and SE22 rentals: scuff-resistant and washable), ceilings in trade brilliant white, woodwork in water-based satinwood.
 Original features are cut in by hand rather than masked.
-Light filler on nail holes and minor cracks.
-Tenant damage beyond standard wear is quoted separately.
-Step four is the handover.
-We photograph the finished property at the end of the job, send the images to the agent, and the property is listing-ready.
-Keys back, invoice raised.
+Light filler on nail holes and minor cracks; tenant damage beyond standard wear is quoted separately.
+At the end we photograph the finished property, send images to the agent, and raise the invoice.
+Keys back, property listing-ready.

-Working with Dulwich letting agents and managing agents
+Working with letting agents and managing agents across SE21, SE22 and SE24

 End of Tenancy Painting in Dulwich: What's Included